 So, when you tell a bully to stop offending you, they can get confused with your reaction.
 However, you need to say it in a strong and confident voice.

 Ignore the Bully

-Once a bully realizes they get no response from you, they can lose interest and stop harassing.
+Once a bully realizes they get no response from you, they can lose interest and stop harassing you.

 If you’re an easy-going person who enjoys laughing at anything, you can use a secret weapon against bullies.
 Anytime they try to offend you, laugh with them, or make a joke in response.

-This way, you’ll show bullies that you’re confident enough for standing up to bully.
+This way, you’ll show bullies that you’re confident enough to stand up to bullies.
 When they see that their bullying methods are ineffective, they will stop bothering you.

 Stay Among Friends